jdanford/glyphs/README.md

 ## Usage

-In the app, the with the question mark on it has a help window with documentation and examples.
+In the app, the button with the question mark on it has a help window with documentation and examples.

 ## Future improvements